Landmark Credit Union: History

-In February 1933, a group of employees at Rex Chainbelt Company (later Rexnord Corporation) pooled their funds together to form Rex #2 Credit Union to provide financial services to Rex Chainbelt Company employees.
+In February 1933, employees Rex Chainbelt Company (later Rexnord Corporation) established Rex #2 Credit Union to provide financial services to company employes.

 Over the years, the credit union changed names (Chabelco Credit Union, Rexnord Credit Union).
 Then, in 1985, the credit union extended its scope to people living or working within the greater Milwaukee area.
 This event prompted the name change to Landmark Credit Union.

 Landmark has grown to more than 30 branches and has over $5 billion in total assets.
 It serves those who live and work in Southern and Northeastern Wisconsin, plus Lake and McHenry Counties in Illinois.

+In 2026, Landmark Credit Union opened a live music venue in Milwaukee called Landmark Credit Union Live.